bennyschmidt/node-express-api/README.md

 ### Node Express API

-A Node/Express API boilerplate with easy endpoint definition, body parsing, and a basic status page.
+A fast, declarative, and flexible library for building RESTful APIs.

 -----